 Case 1 Is this a one-time occurrence and data will not need to be shared regularly?

 Solution: The experiment can be transferred by ACS.
-This feature is accessible by hovering over "Export" under the "Actions" dropdown menu on the experiment level navigation bar and clicking "Export Experiment to ACS".
-The ACS file represents the entire Cytobank experiment, and can be uploaded to a different Cytobank.
+This feature is accessible by going to Action>Export>Export experiment to ACS on the experiment level navigation bar.
+The ACS file represents the entire Cytobank experiment and can be uploaded to a different Cytobank.

 Case 2 Is this a collaboration where continuous data sharing will be expected, and moving the files and analyses back and forth will be a pain?

 Solution 1: With administrative clearance, a paid subscriber to Cytobank can access any Cytobank.
 In order to setup this arrangement, start an email thread with you, your collaborator, and firstname.lastname@example.org to work out the proper clearances.
 For all parties, describe which Cytobank servers you currently have access to, your account details, and the desired Cytobank for the collaboration to take place on.

 Solution 2: Inquire to email@example.com for a new private server for your collaboration.